Which Stamp Duty calculation should be used when purchasing land for residential development?

-- a building or buildings; or
+- A building or buildings; or

-- land that forms part of the garden or grounds of such a building or buildings, that, at the effective date (usually completion) of the transaction, is used, or is suitable for use, as a dwelling or less than six dwellings.
+Once either of the above is established, these will then be used on the basis that, at the effective date (usually completion) of the transaction, is used, or is suitable for use, as a dwelling or less than six dwellings.

 Examples of purchases of residential property:

-- an off-plan acquisition of six flats by an investor landlord;
+- An off-plan acquisition of six flats by an investor landlord

-- an acquisition of a site for development where the site has three houses and a shop located on it; and
+- An acquisition of a site for development where the site has three houses and a shop located on it; and

-- an acquisition of farm land where there is a farm house on the site.
+- An acquisition of farmland where there is a farmhouse on the site

 Note - a single transaction involving six or more dwellings is non-residential.

-Once you have worked out what rate of stamp duty you will be subject to, why not try our stamp duty calculators to work out how much you will be paying.
+Once you have worked out what rate of stamp duty you will be subject to, why not try our stamp duty calculators to work out how much you will be paying: